|Guide||♦||1 Triplog||0 Topics|

 Notes of caution before getting into the hike details:

-1. If you are not comfortable with basic Class 3 / upper Class 2 climbs, then I don’t recommend this hike.
+1. If you are not comfortable with basic Class 3 / upper Class 2 climbs, I don’t recommend this hike.

 2. Use of a GPS app/device like Route Scout is strongly recommended.